OpenSILEX/docs-community-dev/docs/github.md

 `git remote -v`

+TODO

+git remote add <name branch> <path branch>

 `git remote add upstream https://github.com/OpenSILEX/community-dev.git`

+Complete documentation on how to add a remote is available on GitHub help webpage [Adding a remote](https://help.github.com/articles/adding-a-remote/).

+`git checkout master`

 ## Edit a development (short)

-1. before any modification to your branch, verify that it's up-to-date with the master branch : `git ???`
+1. before any modification to your branch, verify that it's up-to-date with the master branch : `git pull upstream <your branch>`
-2. add your local modifications to your branch as you ??? : `git add`
+2. add your local modifications to your branch as you edit local files : `git add <modified files>`
-3. todo
+3. commit your added modifications : `git commit -m <a short message>`
+4. idealy every evening, push your commited modifications to your branch : `git push origin <your branch>` 5.

 ## Edit a development (detailed)